 - The number of items available for pre-order

 - The timeline for cancellation, if allowed at all

 Having a clear, simple way to accept payments will help your pre-order run smoothly.
 There are two methods to collect money for pre-orders:

 - Take the orders and ask for payment when the product is in stock.
 The only issue with this method is that the customer can change their mind and cancel their order.

 - Authorize the credit card details and automatically charge it once the item ships.

-You could also request a full payment in advance, but this method is not popular as many customers are uncomfortable doing this.
+You could also request full payment in advance, but this method is not popular as many customers are uncomfortable doing this.
 Still, it may work for items that are considered valuable or unique.

-Keep the timelines short
+Keep the Timelines Short

 Pre-orders work best if the customer doesn't have to wait too long.
 A week to two months is considered a good timeline for most products.
 Once you start pushing three months to a year, customers run the risk of losing interest or forgetting about the order.

 Pre-orders, when done well, can be a profitable promotion for your eCommerce store.
 Have you ever run a pre-order campaign for your store?
 Leave us your tips in the comments below!